Set up Tomcat, Apache and mod_jk cluster

 Enable sticky sessions: Configure jvmRoute in the server.xml configuration.

-Apache Ant is often configured to automatically compile, deploy and start Tomcat all with a Ant script.
+Apache Ant is often configured to automatically compile, deploy and start Tomcat all with an Ant script.
 I show you how to construct these task in my blog post: Compile, deploy and launch Tomcat with Ant script.

 The most significant change in Java Enterprise Edition 8 and Java SE 9 will be support for HTTP/2.
-Tomcat 9 supports HTTP/2 however the server.xml must be configured to use TLS.
+Tomcat 9 supports HTTP/2, however, the server.xml must be configured to use TLS.
 Head on over to Configure Tomcat 9 for HTTP/2 to discover how to add the appropriate configurations.